 Other pages on the Web can have a more limited lifespan, providing a quick look at the news of the day or information about an activity that may be taking place sometime in the future.
 Many pages about events are created from a transitory perspective.

-But they don’t have to be, and planning ahead to transform such pages to new uses can often result in richer and more useful web sites.
+But they don’t have to be, and planning to transform such pages to new uses can often result in richer and more useful websites.

 Some things to consider to make web pages about events reblossom from transitory to evergreen content might be:

-1. Find ways to involve participants and give them the opportunity to record events through photos and videos and blogs and interviews.
+1. Find ways to involve participants and allow them to record events through photos and videos and blogs, and interviews.

 2. Approach events as a reporter and share some of the who, what, where, why, when, and how with those who couldn’t participate.

 3. Create continuity as a local historian, and share information about traditions and community.

-4. Develop anticipation in those visitors who come to the pages after the event took place so that they would be more likely to attend future events.
+4. Develop anticipation in those visitors who come to the pages after the event took place to be more likely to attend future events.

-5. Provide information in the form of transcripts of speeches or collections of white papers or in other ways that can make events timeless instead of forgotten.
+5. Provide information in the form of transcripts of speeches or collections of white papers or other ways that can make events timeless instead of forgotten.

 6. Have a vision of how your web pages will evolve from “before” to “after” an event to do things like keeping as many of the same web page addresses, or URLs, on your site for each of those events and use the same site for future events.
-When event pages become evergreen content, they start out as announcements and become memorials of those events, helping to promote future events.
+When event pages become evergreen content, they start as announcements and become memorials of those events, helping to promote future events.